-Its vivid, high-resolution AMOLED monitor is the true star, enabling you to see a large amount of data at once and displaying a wealth of data regarding your training progress and general health right on your wrist.
+Its vivid, high-resolution AMOLED touchscreen display is the true star, enabling you to see a large amount of data at once and displaying a wealth of data regarding your training progress and general health right on your wrist.

 The Venu 2 places a strong focus on fitness, as do many modern wearables, with all-day stress tracking and a constant Body Battery energy score that encourages you to look after your mental health.
 You can also monitor your regular steps, stairs climbed, and calories burned, as well as keep track of your sleeping habits.

 The Venu 2 is one of the best Garmin ladies’ watches to date, with thoughtful design and execution.

 The Fenix 7, on the other hand, exceeds the Fenix 6, which was already a feature-rich watch and a terrific sports wearable in its own right.